Khalistan movement: Retribution

-There have been serious charges levelled by human rights activists against Indian Security forces (headed by Sikh police officer, K. P. S. Gill), claiming that thousands of suspects were killed in staged shootouts and thousands of bodies were cremated/disposed of without proper identification or post-mortems.
-Human Rights Watch reported that, since 1984, government forces had resorted to widespread human rights violations to fight the militants, including: arbitrary arrest, prolonged detention without trial, torture, and summary executions of civilians and suspected militants.
+Human rights activists have leveled serious charges against Indian Security forces (headed by Sikh police officer Kanwar Pal Singh Gill), claiming that thousands of suspects were killed in staged shootouts and thousands of bodies were cremated/disposed of without proper identification or post-mortems.
+Human Rights Watch reported that, since 1984, government forces had resorted to widespread human rights violations to fight the militants, including: Arbitrary arrest and detention, indefinite detention without trial, torture, and summary executions of civilians and suspected militants.
 Family members were frequently detained and tortured to reveal the whereabouts of relatives sought by the police.
 Amnesty International has alleged several cases of disappearances, torture, rape, and unlawful detentions by the police during the Punjab insurgency, for which 75–100 police officers had been convicted by December 2002.